 What is the CTA exam about?

 Salesforce Architects are the most trusted digital advisors and respected team leaders in the ecosystem.
 They’re big-picture thinkers and in-depth problem solvers who take pride in designing systems that can stand up to anything.
 The Salesforce Certified Technical Architect (CTA) solves complex, large-scale customer challenges to produce secure, scalable, and high-performance solutions that maximize the full potential of the Salesforce Platform.
 Here are Salesforce Technical Architect skills:

 - Ability to consider the solution end to end and communicate(sale) effectively to C-level audience.

 - Ability to understand and solve the business challenges of a particular client/scenario to ensure project success.

-- Ability to provide optimal User Experience : SF as a platform shines through the ease of use.
-If you overcomplicate solution, even so it’s doable, it will not be regarded as an optimal solution.
+- Ability to provide optimal User Experience: SF as a platform shines through the ease of use.
+If you overcomplicate a solution, even if it’s doable, it will not be considered optimal.
 F.e.: Einstein Lead scoring vs building own scoring

 - Effective timing and ability to deliver under pressure : Last and most important: top 10 % of the architects will be able to solve the CTA scenario.
 But only top 1% – solve on time and communicate accurately in 40-45 minutes.
 I know candidates that are great architects but slow readers.
 You need to work on that early, not only for CTA but it will be helpful for your SF carrerr.
 Fast thinker is easier to spot and caught attention of C-level and colleagues.
 Stand out of the crowd